-- 2. Unexcused Absences - a.
+2. Unexcused Absences

+- a.
 The following are examples of absences which will not be excused: - (1) Truancy.
-An absence by a student which was not approved by the parent and/or the school district. - (2) Any absence in which the student failed to comply with any reporting requirements of the school district's attendance procedures. - (3) Work at home. - (4) Work at a business, except under a school-sponsored work release program. - (5) Vacations with family. - (6) Personal trips to schools or colleges.
+An absence by a student which was not approved by the parent and/or the school district. - (2) Any absence in which the student failed to comply with any reporting requirements of the school district's attendance procedures. - (3) Work at home. - (4) Work at a business, except under a school-sponsored work release program. - (5) Vacations with family. - (6) Personal trips to schools or colleges. - (7) Absences resulting from cumulated unexcused tardies (2 tardies equal one unexcused absence). - (8) Any other absence not included under the attendance procedures set out in this policy.

-- (7) Absences resulting from cumulated unexcused tardies (2 tardies equal one unexcused absence). - (8) Any other absence not included under the attendance procedures set out in this policy. - b.
-Consequences of Unexcused Absences - (1) Absences resulting from official suspension will be handled in accordance with the Pupil Fair Dismissal Act, Minn.
-Stat. §§ 121A.40-121A.56. - (2) Days during which a student is suspended from school shall not be counted in a student's total cumulated unexcused absences. - (3) In cases of recurring unexcused absences, the administration may also request the county attorney to file a petition with the juvenile court, pursuant to Minnesota statutes. - (4) Students with unexcused absences shall be subject to discipline in the following manner: - (a) After the 2nd cumulated unexcused absences, a student's parent or guardian will be notified by mail that his or her child is nearing a total of 3 unexcused absences and that, after the 3 unexcused absence the absences will be reported to the county. - (b) After such notification, the student or his or her parent or guardian may, within a reasonable time, request a conference with school officials regarding the student's absences and the prescribed discipline.
+b.
+Consequences of Unexcused Absences

+- (1) Absences resulting from official suspension will be handled in accordance with the Pupil Fair Dismissal Act, Minn.
+Stat. §§ 121A.40-121A.56. - (2) Days during which a student is suspended from school shall not be counted in a student's total cumulated unexcused absences. - (3) In cases of recurring unexcused absences, the administration may also request the county attorney to file a petition with the juvenile court, pursuant to Minnesota statutes. - (4) Students with unexcused absences shall be subject to discipline in the following manner: - (a) After the 2nd cumulated unexcused absences, a student's parent or guardian will be notified by mail that his or her

+- child is nearing a total of 3 unexcused absences and that, after the 3 unexcused absence the absences will be reported to the county. - (b) After such notification, the student or his or her parent or guardian may, within a reasonable time, request a conference with school officials regarding the student's absences and the prescribed discipline.
 The notification will state that the school strongly urges the student's parent or guardian to request such a conference. - (c) If the result of a grade reduction or loss of credit has the effect of an expulsion, the school district will follow the procedures set forth in the Pupil Fair Dismissal Act, Minn.
-Stat. §§ 121A.40-121A.56. - C. Tardiness - 1.
-Definition: Students are expected to be in their assigned area at designated times.
-Failure to do so constitutes tardiness. - 2.
-Procedures for Reporting Tardiness - a.
-Students tardy at the start of school must report to the school office for an admission slip. - b.
-Tardiness between periods will be handled by the teacher.
+Stat. §§ 121A.40-121A.56.

-3. Excused Tardiness
+C. Tardiness